Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 bh
-  Bottom Half: for historical reasons, functions with '_bh' in them often now refer to any software interrupt, e.g. spin_lock_bh() blocks any software interrupt on the current CPU.
+  Bottom Half: for historical reasons, functions with '_bh' in them often now refer to any software interrupt, e.g. spin_lock_bh() blocks any software interrupt on the woke current CPU.
 Bottom halves are deprecated, and will eventually be replaced by tasklets.
 Only one bottom half will be running at any time.